1841 OC-1

 Reverse 1840 A Die States

 1. Perfect die.
-Light die lines are visible slanting down to the left from the denticles above IC.
+In this early state faint die lines are visible slanting down to the left from the denticles above IC.
 These will be visible only on high-grade coins, strong XF or better.
+This and the following die state aren't seen on either of the 1841 die marriages since the die clashed and was polished while being used in 1840.

 3. Polished die.
 The light die lines above IC are no longer visible.

-No later die states have been observed.
 OC-1 is found only with reverse die state c.
-The die clashing occurred during the 1840 usage.
+Both the die clashing and the polishing which removed the die lines occurred during the 1840 usage.

 Photo credits: